qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 3. Keep in mind the dramatic [difference in latency](https://www.forrestthewoods.com/blog/memory-bandwidth-napkin-math/) between access to L1/L2 cache, main memory, SSD, [hard disks](https://imgur.com/X1Hi1), and the internet.
 4. PC processors (desktop/laptop) have prediction-based optimizations so that executing [predictable code paths](https://en.wikipedia.org/wiki/Branch_predictor) is faster, and predictable memory access (especially sequentially) is faster.
 For example, virtual method calls are faster if the implementation is usually the same,  "if" statements are very fast if the same path is usually taken, and arrays tend to be much faster than linked lists.
 5. Threads are costly to create and synchronization between processors is somewhat costly, so parallelizing tasks remains an art form for algorithms that are not [embarrasingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel).
 When parallelizing, things to be aware of include  [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), [LMAX disruptor](https://www.google.com/search?q=LMAX+disruptor), and er... remind me to finish this list.
 6. Dynamic and interpreted languages (JavaScript, Python, old BASICs) tend to be 4 to 100 times slower than statically-typed, compiled languages, even if (like JavaScript) they are heavily optimized.
 Exceptions to this rule may include Julia (which has slow startup and high memory use in exchange for fast long-term performance), LuaJIT and PyPy.
+Plus, key parts of slow languages are written in fast languages (e.g. JavaScript's new [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) type will be fast because it is written in a fast language.)
 7. On some desktop processors, floating-point is almost as fast as integer math, but in some environments (e.g. [IoT](https://en.wikipedia.org/wiki/Internet_of_things)) floating point may be dramatically slower.
 8. Know about [SIMD](https://en.wikipedia.org/wiki/SIMD), though good opportunities to use it are rare.
 9. There are millions of pixels in modern screens, so drawing is slow in the same way scanning million-item arrays is slow, but worse because graphics memory is physically far from the CPU.
 GPUs speed things up using extreme concurrency, but they require specialized technology to program.
 General-purpose GPUs are widespread and useful for massively tasks such as simulation and machine learning.